Struggling to agree on government pact, Italy's League turns on EU

 Another commissioner, Dimitris Avramopoulos, was also quoted on Tuesday as weighing in on Italian politics, saying he hoped the new government maintained current immigration policies.

 The League has promised a tougher line on migrants arriving from Africa and denounced Avramopoulos’s comments.
-“We are seeing the latest, unacceptable interference from an unelected official in Europe,” said League leader Matteo Salvini.
+“We are seeing the latest, unacceptable interference from an unelected official in Europe,” said Salvini.

+Di Maio backed his potential coalition partner, saying the nascent government was “receiving constant attacks, even today by some eurocrats who weren’t elected by anyone.”

 5-Star has adopted a softer line on migration and Salvini said on Monday this was another area of discord between the two sides.
 However, three 5-Star sources said the main stumbling point remained who should head the administration.

-Salvini and 5-Star chief Luigi Di Maio have both agreed to drop their own ambitions to be prime minister and are looking for a candidate from outside their parties to head the government and enact their program.
+Salvini and Di Maio have both agreed to drop their own ambitions to be prime minister and are looking for a candidate from outside their parties to enact their program.

-In a meeting with Mattarella on Monday, 5-Star proposed little-known law professor Giuseppe Conte.
-The League has not yet given its go-ahead and a source in the president’s office said it appeared his candidacy was provisional.
+In a meeting with Mattarella on Monday, 5-Star proposed little-known law professor Giuseppe Conte, but the League has not yet given its go-ahead, a source in the president’s office said.
 Mattarella has given them until next week to find an accord.
 If they fail to do so, fresh elections look inevitable.

-“A non-political prime minister poses some problems because they would find themselves with a program that has been written by other people,” said a 5-Star source, adding that Di Maio had not yet lost hope that he might take charge.

-Additional reporting by Giuseppe Fonte, Steve Scherer and Gavin Jones; Editing by Catherine Evans
+Additional reporting by Giuseppe Fonte, Steve Scherer and Massimiliano Di Giorgio; Editing by Catherine Evans